stefanofa/awesome/TOPICS.md

 ## actor

-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
-It's what you reach for when you hit the limitations of HTTP, databases, or queues.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are a serverless primitive for stateful workloads.
+Each actor has built-in state, storage, workflows, scheduling, and WebSockets — everything needed to build the next generation of software.

 ## actors

-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
-It's what you reach for when you hit the limitations of HTTP, databases, or queues.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are a serverless primitive for stateful workloads.
+Each actor has built-in state, storage, workflows, scheduling, and WebSockets — everything needed to build the next generation of software.

 ## cloudflare-durable-objects

-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
-It's what you reach for when you hit the limitations of HTTP, databases, or queues.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are a serverless primitive for stateful workloads.
+Each actor has built-in state, storage, workflows, scheduling, and WebSockets — everything needed to build the next generation of software.

 ## durable-objects

-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
-It's what you reach for when you hit the limitations of HTTP, databases, or queues.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are a serverless primitive for stateful workloads.
+Each actor has built-in state, storage, workflows, scheduling, and WebSockets — everything needed to build the next generation of software.

 *   [aspen-cloud/triplit](https://github.com/aspen-cloud/triplit) - A full-stack, syncing database that runs on both server and client.
 Pluggable storage (indexeddb, sqlite, durable objects), syncs over websockets, and works with your favorite framework (React, Solid, Vue, Svelte).